A 3D Printing Company offering Practical 3D Printing Services

 The popularity of 3D printing (also known as Additive Manufacturing) has rapidly increased over the past three to five years.
 Most people do not realize that the process of 3D printing actually goes back almost 40 years.

-3D printing was developed in the 1980’s and it is a process used to make three-dimensional solid objects, creating parts one layer of material at a time, formed by using computer numerical control (CNC).
+3D printers were developed in the 1980’s and it is a process used to make three-dimensional solid objects, creating parts one layer of material at a time, formed by using computer numerical control (CNC).
 After one layer is created, then a subsequent layer is printed on top of it and the layers are then fused together.

 This entire process is repeated until the part has been printed in its entirety.

-The use of 3D printing has advanced many areas of manufacturing; fashion, architecture, aerospace and even the candy industry.
+Many industries relying on using 3D printing companies.
+The use of 3D printers has advanced many areas of manufacturing; fashion, architecture, aerospace and even the candy industry.